 Participants asked to stop any behavior deemed inappropriate are expected to comply immediately.
 Explanations of “just joking” are not acceptable; behavior can be harassing without an intent to offend.

 If a participant engages in harassing or other unacceptable behavior, including a failure to adhere to the DEI Statement or to abide by the above Code of Conduct, the IMPAC5 organizers will take any action or actions they deem appropriate to keep the Congress a safe and welcoming environment for all participants.
 Actions that may be taken include: warning the offender, expulsion from the Congress with no refunds, reporting the incident to the offender’s local institution or funding agencies, and reporting the incident to local law enforcement agencies.
-If action is taken, an appeals process will be made available.

 Public Health Statement: British Columbia’s Provincial Health Restrictions and Orders